donaldnevermore/dotfiles/README.md

-﻿# A collection of useful dotfiles
+﻿# A Collection of Useful Dotfiles

 This is my collection of dotfiles.